rescript-react-native/rescript-react-native/README.md

 Read the [contribution guidelines](./CONTRIBUTING.md) before contributing.

+## Code of Conduct

+We want this community to be friendly and respectful to each other.
+Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Contributors

 This project has been brought to you thanks to hard work of [contributors](./CONTRIBUTORS.md) from the community.